NEO vs. Moodle

 Self-hosted for small schools

 You can run a few hundred students on a single server and single database, as long as you don't mind the possibility of outages if the server fails or occurs outside of normal school hours.
-A small-school configuration can often be installed and administered by an IT enthusiast, so the cost is based on the price of the server, backups, and the IT person's hours.
+A small-school configuration can often be installed and administered by an IT enthusiast so the running cost won’t be that high considering that just one FTE is needed to keep the system running.

 Self-hosted for large schools